 I teach two courses at San Diego State University in our Somatics series.
 Body Modalities (we call it “Bod Mod”) and Embodied Anatomy.
 Bod Mod is an experiential overview of several modalities in the field of Somatic Movement.
 Embodied Anatomy is an experiential and empirical overview of human anatomy and kinesiology inspired (of course) by the work of Bonnie Bainbridge Cohen.
-Below is a radically incomplete list of resources that I’ve collected while developing the courses.
+We learn anatomical facts and work with them in our bodies to create anatomical fantasies that support our dancing.
+Below is a radically incomplete list of resources that I’ve collected while developing the courses:

 - Andrea Olsen’s (BMC®) The Place of Dance is an exquisite guide to somatic practice as it relates to dance.
 Body and Earth is a set of “seven web-based somatic excursions”.

 - The Feldenkrais Method Free Awareness Through Movement (ATMs) recorded lessons: Lynette Reid Jill Wigmore-Welsh Scott Clark.
 There are many others online…

 - Amy Matthews’ (CMA, BMC®, yoga) Embodied Anatomy training.
 Expensive, but she has so much information to offer!
 You can also sign up for her weekly newsletter and get free, short video excerpts that are packed with her perspective and supporting science.
 Oh, and her work with babies…the most.